 Transformative Educational Leadership Journal | ISSUE: Spring 2017As educator Robert John Meehan notes, “The most valuable resource that all teachers have is each other.”
 If we want to transform schooling, attention needs to be placed on a learning communities model that nudges learning and shifts educators from a single cell mindset towards collective action.
 By Rosa Fazio

-See the video below for a peek into this innovative school.
+See this video for a peek into the innovative school.

 When I was teaching, I believed that I could make a difference.